 About These guide show you how to use the Bill Analysis tool using different scenarios; for a full list of features, see our Bill Analysis Documentation pages.
-The Bill Analysis tool requires at least one AWS datasource enabled on your account.
+The Bill Analysis tool requires at least one AWS or Azure datasource enabled on your account.

 Budget Alerts can be set in the Bill Analysis tool using a combination of:

-Practice Create a daily Budget Alert of cost deltas above $5 for EC2 - Other Usage Types.
+AWS Practice Create a daily Budget Alert of cost deltas above $5 for EC2 - Other Usage Types.

 Navigate to Cost Management > Bill Analysis.
 Select Quick ranges > Latest day.
-Select CONFIGURE.
-Select the EC2 - Other service.

 Create and Save a Monthly Total Cost Report Let’s say you want to explore a breakdown of your bill across AWS Availability Zones for the past month (30 days).
 How would you do that?

 Select Latest 30 days in the Quick ranges dropdown.
 Select CONFIGURE to open the configuration modal.
-Select Stacked View for the visualization, as we aren’t looking to compare periods in this report.

-Cost deltas are noticeable rises in resource cost discovered when comparing two distinct time periods in your AWS billing history.
+AWS Bill Analysis Report Cost deltas are noticeable rises in resource cost discovered when comparing two distinct time periods in your AWS billing history.
 Measuring your cost deltas against the average application workload cost is a great way to discover opportunities to save.

 Read the guide on creating budget alerts before using this guide.